Dr. Nikhil Deb

 Nikhil Deb is Assistant Professor of Sociology in the Department of Political Science

 and Sociology at Murray State University.
-Previously, he served as Assistant Professor
+He previously served as Assistant Professor

 of Sociology at the Shahjalal University of Science and Technology (SUST), Bangladesh.

-Deb, Nikhil.
+- Deb, Nikhil.
 2020.
 “Corporate Capitalism, Environmental Damage, and the Rule of Law: The Magurchara Gas Explosion in Bangladesh.”
-In the Routledge International Handbook of Green Criminology, edited by Nigel South and Avi Brisman.
-London: Routledge. https://doi.org/10.4324/9781315207094
+Pp. 367-381 in the Routledge International Handbook of Green Criminology, edited by Nigel South and Avi Brisman.
+London: Routledge.

-Deb, Nikhil and Maya Rao.
-2020/fc.
+- Deb, Nikhil and Maya Rao.
+2020.
 “The Pandemic and the Invisible Poor of the Global South: Slum Dwellers in Mumbai, India, and Dhaka, Bangladesh.”
-In Social Problems in the Age of COVID-19: Volume 2 – Global Perspectives, edited by Glenn Muschert et al. Bristol, UK: Policy Press.
+Pp. 51-60 in Social Problems in the Age of COVID-19: Global Perspectives, edited by Glenn Muschert et al. Bristol, UK: Policy Press.